JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part11_Search_Trees/part11_00_search_trees.md

       * Then the maximum number of external nodes in T is 4^h
   * By <a href="https://github.com/JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/blob/main/Contents/Part11_Search_Trees/part11_00_search_trees.md#prop-117-an-n-item-multiway-search-tree-has-n1-external-nodes">Prop.
 11.7</a> the number of external nodes is equal to (n+1)
   * Thus, 2^h <= (n+1) <= 4^h.
-    * We can derive the give inequality.
+    * We can derive the given inequality.

 #### Tech.)
 Insertion for (2,4) Tree